top of page

 How the pieces work together:

-That’s why the work is integrative.
+That’s why the work isn't linear but rather integrative.

 Depending on the musician, we may start with: